d-ronin/dRonin/flight/targets/flyingpio/hw/revB/readme.txt

 has cathode lines, but the middle LED has an anode line on the package.
 * Schematic: text refers to receiverport pin as PB0 when it's in fact PB1.
 It's electrically fine, though.
-* Board silkscreen labels for 'RCVR' and 'SERIAL' are swapped.
 * Schematic and board layout have PWM pins in opposite order.
 Electrically correct, but PWM0 is labelled on board art (and in firmware) as Servo6, PWM1 as Servo5, ...